gacela-project/gacela-project.com/content/about-gacela/_index.md

     └── ...
 ```

-Gacela is coupled in your application as the `application` layer.
-It uses some design patterns (`Facade` and `Factory`)
+Gacela is coupled to your application as the `application`/`infrastructure` layer.
+Depending on how do you use it.
-to accomplish this idea.
+It uses the `Facade` and `Factory` patterns to accomplish this idea.

 ## Facade

 The responsibility of the Facade is to provide a simplified interface to hide the domain implementation.

-In Gacela, the Facade is the entry point of your module.
-It will simply give you the methods with the possible actions
+It will simply give you the methods with the possible actions this module can do.

-this module can do.
+> In Gacela, the Facade is the entry point of your module.

 ## Factory